Everyone

 If you're an employee If you're an employer

-You cannot be dismissed without good reason.
+You cannot be without good reason.

 When dismissing an employee, you must follow a fair and proper process.